Easy Painted Upcycled Garden Tools from the Thrift Store

 This materials list contains Amazon affiliate links to products I have used and recommend.

-Here are the tools I found.
+Here are the tools I found at Habitat for Humanity Restore.
+Find a location near you.
 The hardest part of this was taking that darn stubborn price tag off of the wood handle.
-I blow dried it, soaked it in warm soapy water, and used nail polish remover to get them off!
+Here are a few tips for taking price tags off (all of which I had to do for these).

 One the tools were dry and clean, I taped the handles with painter’s tape measuring about four inches from the end of the handles.
 Press the tape firmly onto the handles to prevent bleeding.